APRA's organisation structure

-The Risk Management Committee, the Audit Committee and the Chief Internal Auditor – report directly to the Executive Group.
+The Audit & Risk Committee and the Chief Internal Auditor – report directly to the Executive Group.
 The Chief Internal Auditor is Philip Wang.

-Six Executive General Managers report to the Executive Group.
-The Executive Managers and the management teams that report to them are:
+Six Executive Directors report to the Executive Group.
+The Executive Directors and the management teams that report to them are:

-Executive General Manager Policy and Advice, Heidi Richards (Acting)
+Executive Director, Policy & Advice, Heidi Richards (Acting)